zack-evangelist/filmes-hentai-downloader/README.md

 !!!
 Actually only works on Firefox

 # Execute

+### You can just install directly the extension on [this github page](https://zack-evangelist.github.io/filmes-hentai-downloader/)

+### Or create the extension file from scratch

 - Create a zip file with all src/ folder

     if using Linux, simply execute on the terminal: